Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 • Lay a faux greenery or fall stem in the bottom of the bowl.
 I love the look of this one or this one (and it can be used year round!)
 Slightly bend the stem so that it lays smoothly against the curve of the bowl.
 For interest, allow the greenery to be at one side of the bowl!

 • Here’s why this fall dough bowl styling is so quick and simple!
 Just place your small, faux (or real) pumpkins around the bowl.
 Consider placing them with the stems going different directions, some on their sides, etc., for a casual look.
 Depending on the size of your bowl, these faux pumpkins have a great look!
 For that price, grab two bundles so you can use them on shelves, arrangements, and mantels too!
 For a little larger pumpkins, I love the look of these for a larger bowl and they come in both the soft and more traditional fall colors, too.
+Of course, you can always take a fun trip to the pumpkin patch and use real pumpkins!

 Fall Dough Bowl Decor: Harvest